Good free online services have their own page

 The links that follow are to the US site for most of the businesses.
 If you are in another part of the world, the site may re-direct you automatically, or maybe you'll want to seek out a local version.
 Sorry...
 I too resent the US seizing the ".gov" domain for the US government, as if any others were second class.
 My decision arose from the fact that this page is more likely to be found by a US reader than by anyone else.

-PayPal: Most big online retailers will accept a credit card.
+PayPal: (Used regularly since 2001; continue to use at 2/18.
+Remarks may be dated, though.)
+Most big online retailers will accept a credit card.
 I use my credit card for online purchases quite often... when I know that the retailer is reputable and competent, and I know that I'm are really on their site, not a honey trap mimicking the reputable firm's site.
 Knowing isn't easy.
 The "https URL is a help.

 For other online purchases, there's PayPal.
 The system isn't perfect, especially from the seller's point of view, but it works pretty well.